 After a brief tour of the museum - which, we were told, would take 8 hours to tour fully, thank you very much - for a rather 'spun' interpretation of the war, we were treated to lunch in the museum's dining hall.
 A roasted vegetable salad, which was a welcome change from the starch and protein, followed by *sigh* a large chunk (and I do mean chunk) of pork with rice.
 There were also small stuffed rolls, filled with shredded cabbage and onions; they were incredibly good!

-The stage for the afternoon's show was set up on the approach - an expansive, second performancestepped, pedestrian boulevard - to the museum.
+The stage for the afternoon's show was set up on the approach - an expansive, stepped, pedestrian boulevard - to the museum.
 The day had turned out sunny and relatively warm, affording us the opportunity to relax on the steps in the fenced backstage area with our fellow performers.
 The number of countries involved in Sunday's performance exceeded that of the day before: dancers from Syria were now included, and a bluegrass band from Utah.
 We took pictures, socialized with other dancers, and generally enjoyed being performers, learning and teaching steps to each other.
 It was a very nice afternoon.
 Our performance went very well, and without incident; while our musicians and the sound tech had had issues the previous day, which had resulted in a few moments of little-to-no sound, Sunday's show was issue-free.

 After our show, we visited some of the folk-art booths nearby, and listened to a band playing traditional Russian music on traditional instruments.
 People in folk costumes were dancing before the small stage, and one of the young male dancers, who was also involved in the festival with us, approached us, saying "Please, someone must dance with me!"
 It was sweet, and Angie responded "Sure!
 I'll dance with you!"
 She looked like she had a very good time.